dnebdal/clusterscore/README.md

 If you're running on windows you probably want to change this.
 If you're just testing, "." should work, but will dump files in the script directory.

+To automatically delete old uploaded/genereated files, look at the delete\_old\_files.sh script.

 # Requirements
 * Python3